 I don’t receive any payments or royalties for the work I do (and neither does my husband), but am supported entirely by voluntary donations.

 My videos are available completely free of charge.
-The cost of our books is set only to cover costs.
-The money received from their sale pays distributors, like Amazon, and the rest goes to our non-profit publisher who uses it to pay for their printing, and any other miscellaneous expenses involved in producing them.
+The price of our books is set only to cover costs.
+The money received from their sale pays distributors, like Amazon, and the rest goes to our non-profit publisher who uses it to pay for their printing and any other expenses involved in producing them.

 Why we give freely